imfap1/Spotify-Recommendation-System/README.md

 ![Alt text](https://github.com/imfap1/Song-Recommender/blob/main/image/Spotify%20Song%20Recommender.png?raw=true)

 ## Project Description
 This Spotify Recommendation System is a Streamlit-based web application designed to generate personalized music recommendations for Spotify users.
-The application utilizes Spotify's API to fetch users' top tracks listent the last weak and then recommends new songs based on their listening preferences.
+The application utilizes Spotify's API to fetch users' top tracks listent the last week and then recommends new songs based on their listening preferences.

 ## Workflow